Professional Development Opportunities

 The NIH Policy on GCP Training takes effect January 1.

-NSF Proposal & Award Policy Newsletter
+Proposal & Award Policy Newsletter

 The Policy Office in the Division of Institution & Award Support at NSF produces a new quarterly publication designed to provide information about upcoming changes and clarifications to polices and procedures that affect how you prepare and submit proposals and manage NSF awards.
 You can access the first issue of the newsletter on the NSF Policy Office website.